gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 It MAY be followed by an appropriate cause according to the Encryption Engine specification.

+## Non critical error in the Encryption Engine

+A non critical error in the Encryption Engine means that the Ecryption Engine is capable of recoverying without the need of the whole Association to be restarted.

+From SCTP perspective, a non critical error will be perceived as a temporary problem in the transport and will be handled with retransmissions and SACKS according to {{RFC9260}}.

+When the Encryption Engine will experience a non critical error, no ERROR chunks shall be sent.

 ## New Error Causes {#new_errors}

 This section lists the new error cause that are to be used.